danpros/htmly/README.md

 Both Online or Offline
 ----------------------
-The built-in editor found in the admin panel, also provides you the ability to write to Markdown files offline by uploading them (see naming convention below) into the `content/username/blog/category/type/`:
+The built-in editor found in the admin panel.
+HTMLy also allows you to write the markdown files offline and then uploading them into eg. `content/username/blog/category/type/` (see the naming convention below):

 * `username` must match `config/users/username.ini`.
 * `category` must match the `category.md` inside `content/data/category/category.md` except the `uncategorized` category.